Contents

 May partners transfer their shares to third parties?

 No. Section 717 of the BGB states that “the claims to which the partners are entitled against each other under the partnership relationship are not transferable.”
-It is therefore forbidden for partners to sell their partnership shares.
+Therefore, it is forbidden for partners to sell their partnership shares.
 If a partner wishes to ‘retire’ from the partnership, he or she must give proper notice.

 May a partner terminate a GbR contract?